Mip-NeWRF: Enhanced Wireless Radiance Field with Hybrid Encoding for Channel Prediction: Simulation Results

 \subsection{Mip-NeWRF Results}

 A simple example in \textit{Scene A} is used to illustrate Mip-NeWRF’s predictions, as shown in Fig.~\ref{fig_e}(a).
 For any queried location the model outputs the predicted CFR, predictions are accurate at most locations, although errors occur at some receivers.
-Inspecting the multipath composition at a given receiver shows that Mip-NeWRF recovers channel components at the multipath level, and strong paths are predicted with high accuracy.
-Each predicted path corresponds to a sampled ray and an associated VA probability over the sampling interval, and the network localizes VAs reliably.
-Statistical analysis of VA distance detections indicates that nearby VAs are recovered consistently, while distant VAs, whose received amplitudes are weak, are often missed.
+Inspecting the multipath composition at a given receiver shows that Mip-NeWRF recovers channel components at the multipath level, and strong paths are predicted with high accuracy, as shown in subfigure (b).
+In subfigure (c), each predicted path corresponds to a sampled ray and an associated VA probability over the sampling interval, and the network localizes VAs reliably.
+Statistical analysis of VA distance detections in subfigure (d) indicates that nearby VAs are recovered consistently, while distant VAs, whose received amplitudes are weak, are often missed.
 Because negative samples are included during training, the network tends to output zero for very weak paths, effectively treating them as absent.
+In addition to NMSE, the detailed fitted error distribution of train/test samples can be found in Fig.~\ref{fig_f2}, used for more comprehensive evaluation.

 Fig.~\ref{fig_fb}(a) illustrates the channel prediction NMSE of Mip-NeWRF and baseline methods in two scenarios, where a smaller $\mathcal{L}$ indicates better performance.
 The KNN method computes the target channel by weighting the channels of the $K\!=\!3$ nearest neighboring positions.
 However, it fails to effectively capture rapidly varying phase characteristics, resulting in poor performance.
-The NeRF\textsuperscript{2} network is trained on spatial spectrum generated from our sparsely measured channels, but due to presence of numerous negative samples, the network collapses to zero outputs.
+The NeRF\textsuperscript{2} network, as an example of omni-directional WRF, is trained on spatial spectrum generated from our sparsely measured channels, but due to presence of numerous negative samples, the network collapses to zero outputs.
+This indicates that the omni-directional WRF cannot achieve the goals under the sparse-directional WRF model.
 The prediction accuracy of NeWRF surpasses that of the first two methods in Scene A, yet in Scene B of larger sacle, its performance remains unsatisfactory even when the number of sampling points is increased to $768$ / $30m$.
 The proposed Mip-NeWRF achieves consistently better predictions in both environments, and its performance degrades only slightly as the scene scale increases.
+Note that the sparse-directional formulation is naturally aligned with the adopted specular reflection SBR simulator, therefore, the results primarily validate the effectiveness of Mip-NeWRF in geometry-dominant propagation conditions.